swiftlang/swift-evolution/proposals/0355-regex-syntax-run-time-construction.md

 public struct AnyRegexOutput {
   /// Creates a type-erased regex output from an existing match.
   ///
-  /// Use this initializer to fit a regex with statically-typed captures into the
+  /// Use this initializer to fit a strongly-typed regex match into the
-  /// use site of a dynamic regex, i.e. one that was created from a string. public init<Output>(_ match: Regex<Output>.Match)
+  /// use site of a type-erased regex output. public init<Output>(_ match: Regex<Output>.Match)

-  /// Returns a statically-typed output by converting dynamic values to the specified type.
+  /// Returns a strongly-typed output by converting type-erased values to the specified type.
   ///
   /// - Parameter type: The expected output type.
   /// - Returns: The output, if the underlying value can be converted to the